ckan/ckanext-deadoralive/README.markdown

    the broken link report pages appear on your site.
 At first they will report no broken links - because you haven't checked the site for broken links yet.

-Now go over to [Dead or Alive](https://github.com/ckan/deadoralive) and install and run the link checker (either on the same machine where CKAN is installed or on a different machine - it doesn't matter) and you'll start to see broken link reports appear on your site.
+5. Now go over to [Dead or Alive](https://github.com/ckan/deadoralive) and install the link checker (either on the same machine where CKAN is installed or on a different machine - it doesn't matter).
+The API key that you configure the link checker with should be the API key of the user you created in step 3 above.
+Run the link checker against your CKAN site and you'll start to see broken link reports appear on the site.

 Optional Config Settings